iWriteGigs

 Question #23

-A how beats are divided and grouped.
+A only how beats are grouped.

 B whether there are beats.

-C only how beats are grouped.
+C only how beats are divided.

 Question #24